jon-engelbert/two-sum/README.md

 # two-sum
-solution to two-sum challenge on leetcode
+solutions to two-sum challenge on leetcode
+Java, Ruby